anenepeter/naijalearn/memory-bank/activeContext.md

 # Active Context: NaijaLearn

 ## Current Work Focus
 The current focus is on completing the remaining tasks from Phase 1 (Enhancements): implementing social logins.
-The avatar upload functionality has been implemented, the navigation bar has been updated, a TypeScript error related to course progress calculation has been fixed, and the protected route redirect and login page links have been updated.
+The avatar upload functionality has been implemented by creating and integrating a dedicated component and configuring Next.js image settings.
+The navigation bar has been updated, a TypeScript error related to course progress calculation has been fixed, and the protected route redirect and login page links have been updated.

 ## Recent Changes
 - Implemented basic user authentication (signup and login forms integrated with Redux).